 Electrical Calculator

-This calculator estimates three-phase electrical power using line voltage, current, and power factor in a balanced system.
+This 3 phase power calculator estimates real power in watts and kW using line voltage, current, and power factor in a balanced three-phase load.

-It is useful for quick checks involving motors, industrial loads, panels, and other three-phase equipment where a simple power estimate is needed.
+It is useful for quick checks involving motors, industrial loads, panels, and other three-phase equipment where a simple power estimate or amps to kW conversion is needed.

 Inputs